dkmat/Threading/Report.md

 This function checks if queue is not NULL.
 Returns queue length for success and -1 for failure.

+### Queue Testing
+To test our implementation, we use several test cases (see queue_tester.c file) to catch corner cases (such as enqueuing/dequeueing from a queue that hasn't been created yet) and ensure correct operation (making sure that deleting a particular value works correctly).

 ## UThread Implementation
 We use a struct to hold information about each thread's stack and its context.
 We used the ucontext library functions to setup, execute and exit each thread.